 2.LEGOLAND Florida and California

 LEGO lovers’ dreams come true once they step foot in a LEGOLAND resort where their favorite brick figures come to life.
 Not only will brick-loving kids find plenty of opportunities to create their latest masterpiece, they can also scope out masterpieces built by master builders throughout the park and at Miniland USA.
-While both parks cater to children ages 3-11, tiny tots will love the specific tot-sized rides found at Duplo Village.
+While both parks cater to children ages 3-11, tiny tots will love the specific tot-sized Legoland rides found at Duplo Village.
 LEGOLAND has parents in mind – waiting in line is a little less torturous with little Lego building stations.
-LEGOLAND Florida boasts a new on-site hotel and also unveils a new land, “Heartlake City.”
+LEGOLAND Florida and Legoland California both boasts a on-site Legoland hotels and also unveils a new land, “Heartlake City.”

 Tips from real parents: Our Florida Guroo, Marisa Langford, shares her tips: Bring a stroller and be prepared to walk.
 The park is huge!!!
 Lots to see and do so try to plan your day based on what your children’s ages are.
 Double check your kid’s age and height and plan your rides accordingly.
 Bring Mini Figures to trade.
 The Lego Magazine always has coupons for buy one adult get one kid free so plan ahead.